chrisvdm/redwoodjs-stripe/README.md

 **ETA** June 2022

 ## How you can help
 - Tell me what you would like to see in an Stripe/Redwoodjs plugin on the discussion page.
-Even though V1 features are locked in, it will help for planning later releases
+Even though V1 features are pretty much locked in, it will help for planning later releases
+- Contribute to the example store
 - Send good vibes :)

 ## Useful Links

 - [Stripe + Redwood Integration package discusson](https://community.redwoodjs.com/t/stripe-redwood-integration-package/2226) in the Redwood forum
 - [Stripe + Redwood Integration Proof of Concept Repo](https://github.com/redwoodjs/payments) (work in progress)
-- [Stripe + Redwood example store](https://github.com/redwoodjs/example-store) using Redwood and Stripe (work in progress)
+- [Stripe + Redwood example store](https://github.com/redwoodjs/example-store) using Redwood and Stripe (work in progress and open to contributors)
 - [Roadmap](https://github.com/chrisvdm/redwoodjs-stripe/issues/1)

 ## Planned V1 Features